-The Group's Data Protection Officer operates in the structure with his/her own autonomy and independence for compliance with Regulation (EU) 2016/679 on the protection of personal data ("GDPR").
+The Group Data Protection Officer operates in the department with his/her own autonomy and independence for compliance with Regulation (EU) 2016/679 on the protection of personal data ("GDPR").

-Internal Audit, as indicated in the mandate approved with a resolution of the Board of Directors, has direct access to all information required for the performance of these duties and prepares periodic reports containing adequate information on its activities, the procedures through which risks are managed and compliance with the content of the prepared plans.
-The periodic reports contain an evaluation of the suitability of the ICRMS on the basis of the findings of the checks performed in executing the audit plan and any further investigation requested by management and/or oversight bodies.
-In order to discharge his duties, the Internal Audit Officer has access to the financial resources, from the departmental budget approved by the Board of Directors, as required to perform the department's activities independently or with the support of external entities/individuals.
+The Internal Audit, as indicated in the term of office approved with a resolution of the Board of Directors, has direct access to all information required for the performance of these tasks and prepares periodic reports containing adequate information on its activities, the procedures through which risks are managed and compliance with the content of the prepared plans.
+The periodic reports contain an assessment of the suitability of the ICRMS on the basis of the findings of the checks performed in executing the audit plan and any further investigation requested by management and/or supervisory bodies.
+In order to discharge his/her tasks, the Internal Audit Officer has access to the financial resources, from the departmental budget approved by the Board of Directors, as required to perform the department activities independently or with the support of external entities/individuals.

-Internal Audit prepares timely reports on events of particular significance and transmits them to the Chair of the Board of Statutory Auditors, the Chair of the Control, Risks and Related Parties Committee and the Chair of the Board of Directors, to the Director responsible for the IRCMS )and to the Financial Reporting Officer within the scope of his responsibilities).
-Moreover, the audit plan will verify the reliability of the Company's information systems, including its accounting systems.
+The Internal Audit prepares timely reports on events of particular significance and transmits them to the Chair of the Board of Statutory Auditors, the Chair of the Control, Risks and Related Parties Committee and the Chair of the Board of Directors, to the Supervisory Body and to the Director responsible for the IRCMS (and to the Financial Reporting Officer within the scope of his/her responsibilities).
+Moreover, the audit plan will verify the reliability of the information systems, including the accounting systems.